Turgon37/docker-smtp-relay/README.md

 This relay can take place into a information system if you want to give access to some web or other applications a way to send notification by mail.

-The advantage of this configuration is that only the host in theses case are allowed to send mails through this relay :
+The advantage of this configuration is that only the host in theses case are allowed to send emails through this relay :

    * The host IP's address is in the range of RELAY_MYNETWORKS
    * The host is authenticated with a valid SASL login/password